Common symptoms when you can't view a PDF on the web are:

 In Internet Explorer, choose Help > About Internet Explorer.
 (In some versions of Internet Explorer, select the Question mark in the upper-right corner to select About Internet Explorer).

-If you see "64-bit Edition" next to the version, then you need to switch to the 32-bit version of Internet Explorer.
+If you see "64-bit Edition" next to the version, then switch to the 32-bit version of Internet Explorer.

 To switch to the 32-bit Internet Explorer, first exit 64-bit Internet Explorer.
 Then double-click the program icon for the 32-bit version: